 Robert Cavanagh is a New York-based securities broker.
-He has worked in the securities industry for thirty years.
+He has worked in the securities industry for thirty-two years.
 During his career, he has been registered with four different securities firms.

-In April 2016, a customer alleged unsuitability, common law fraud, constructive fraud, negligence, breach of fiduciary duty, breach of contract, and misrepresentation.
+- In April 2016, a customer alleged that Robert Cavanagh recommended unsuitable investments, engaged in common law fraud, engaged in constructive fraud, managed their account negligently, breached his fiduciary duty, breached contract, and made material misrepresentations.
 This case went to arbitration, where the customer was awarded $1,027,311 in damages.

-In July 2017, a customer alleged unsuitability and misrepresentation/omission.
+- In July 2017, a customer alleged that Robert Cavanagh recommended unsuitable investments and made material misrepresentations and omissions.
 This case was settled for $112,000 in damages.

+Many investors are unaware of the legal recourse available to them after losing money due to securities broker fraud and/or negligence.
+The truth is that investors who have lost money in this fashion may actually be entitled to damages.
 Oakes & Fosher dedicates its entire legal practice to helping investors across the nation.
 If you, or someone you know, have lost money investing with Robert Cavanagh, please contact Oakes & Fosher for a free and private consultation.
+Oakes & Fosher handles cases on a contingency basis, which means there are no fees charged unless we collect for you.